hAI-FA001/ML-homl---Learn/README.md

 These notebooks implement the code shown in each chapter for learning purposes.

 ## Purpose
-To bridge the gap between theoretical knoweldge and practical implementation.
+To bridge the gap between theoretical knowledge and practical implementation.